Skip to content

 April 28, 1879, Carter Henry Harrison Sr., born on a plantation near Lexington, began his 1st term as Chicago’s mayor.
 Harrison served four consecutive two-year terms (in 1879, 1881, 1883, and 1885).
 After he campaigned in 1879 with a pet eagle, he became affectionately nicknamed “The Eagle.”
 A disgruntled office-seeker assassinated him a few months into his 5th term.

-April 28, 1894, Marshal John B. Silcox, Shelby City Police Department, died from a gunshot while attempting to arrest a drunk man who was causing a disturbance at his home in Shelby City.
+April 28, 1894, Marshal John B. Silcox, Shelby City Police Department, died from a gunshot while arresting a drunk man who caused a disturbance at his home in Shelby City.

 April 28, 1930, Kentucky’s Director of State Parks, Mrs. Emma Cromwell, visited Harrodsburg to appoint Mrs. B.F.
 Norfleet as Hostess at Old Fort Harrod in Pioneer Memorial Park.
 The state cut the position’s salary substantially, but still, 150 applicants applied for the job; the two previous hostesses quit within weeks.